Gender-neutral interior décor ensures the home is a refuge for all family members

 - Go bold with fabric wallpapers by pairing floral prints with stripes and place a statement leather couch in front.

 - Use delicate furniture paired with a bold rug and industrial lights.

 This doesn’t mean that all spaces have to be completely gender-balanced.
 Designing common spaces to be gender-neutral, while carving out spaces specific for the man or woman will make the design more personal and complementary.
-For eg: creating a work-corner for the lady of the house in a gender-neutral living room, a masculine breakfast counter in a feminine kitchen, a family room that has the man’s favorite recliner and the lady’s favored love seat ensure a tidy balance.
+For eg: creating a work-corner for the lady of the house in a gender-neutral living room, a masculine breakfast counter in a feminine kitchen, a family room that has the man’s favourite recliner and the lady’s favoured love seat ensure a tidy balance.

-Gender specific taste can peacefully coexist when planned smartly.
+Gender-specific taste can peacefully coexist when planned smartly.
 Here are some ideas:

 - Complementing club chairs with sequined pillows

 - Placing a vase of flowers beside the industrial windows of a living room